This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Vitamin C in cosmetics: a super antioxidant!

-Whether it is an antioxidant or an immune system booster, vitamin C, also known as ascorbic acid, plays an essential role in the proper functioning of our body.
-But what is its effect on the skin?
+Whether it's an antioxidant or an immune system booster, vitamin C, also known as ascorbic acid, plays an essential role in keeping our bodies running smoothly.
+But what effect does it have on the skin?

 Vitamin C is not naturally present in your body!

-Did you know that?
-Humans are unable to synthesize vitamin C, in fact we have lost the ability to produce the enzyme necessary for its production.
-It is therefore obtained from food sources such as citrus fruits and green leafy vegetables.
+Did you know?
+Humans are unable to synthesize vitamin C, having lost the ability to produce the enzyme required for its production.
+It is therefore obtained from dietary sources such as citrus fruits and green leafy vegetables.

-However, the absorption of vitamin C taken orally is quite limited.
-Topical application of vitamin C is therefore essential to take advantage of its cutaneous properties.
+However, the absorption of vitamin C taken orally is fairly limited.
+Topical application of vitamin C is therefore essential to benefit from its cutaneous properties.

 Better understand the effect of vitamin C on your skin!